Damodar Mauzo: Early life (1944–1965)

-Career
+Literary career (1971–present)

-Damodar Mauzo after his graduation returned to Goa to run his family shop, this kept him close to the people of his village which is predominantly Catholic.
+Mauzo after his graduation returned to Goa to run his family shop, this kept him close to the people of his village which is predominantly Catholic.
 This influence is obvious in his writing which is an authentic depiction of the life of Catholic people in Goa.
 He began his writing career with short stories with the first collection Ganthon published in the year 1971.So far he has authored five short story collections with Sapon Mogi in 2014 being the latest.
 Meanwhile, he wrote the novel Karmelin which won him the 1983 Sahitya Akademi Award.
 The novel deals with the suffering and sexual exploitation of the ayahs (house maids) working in Persian Gulf countries and it has been translated into twelve languages.
 Sood (1975) is a novella written about the revenge of a freedom fighter's son.
 In 2006, a film with the same title was made based on this novella.

 After the tsunami hit the coast of Tamil Nadu in 1996, he wrote a novel, Tsunami Simon that won the Vishwa Konkani Kendra's Smt.
 Vimla V. Pai Puraskar.
 He has written screenplays and/or dialogues for five Konkani films namely Shitoo, Aleesha, Sood, O Maria and Enemy?.
 He has been presented at the Goa Film Festival the Best Screenplay Award for Aleesha and the Best Dialogues Award for Shitoo and O Maria.
 His stories have also been televised on the Indian national television.
 He critiqued stories appearing in the daily Sunaparant which was a premier Konkani daily.
 Although his creative output is in Konkani, he regularly writes in English for various local and national journals and periodicals.
 In 1985, he presided over the Akhil Bharatiya Konkani Sahitya Sammelan, which is an All India literary Conference.
 The Ministry of Culture, Government of India awarded him the Senior Fellowship in 2011-12 for the project on Pre and Post Colonial History of Konkani Literature.